-As consumers we spend Millions of dollars per year for medicines and vaccines.
-Fact of the matter, it’s in the billions.
+As consumers, we spend Millions of dollars per year on medicines and vaccines.
+The fact of the matter, it’s in the billions.
 Medicines work, and for the most part are a needed part of our diet to live longer and healthier.
 Just like your pet, vitamins help strengthen the immune system.
 Try it for yourself and see, you will notice the difference right away.

-Many times most experts will agree that generally males are the best talkers.
-This may be determined on how they behave in the wild.
+Many times most experts will agree that generally, males are the best talkers.
+This may be determined by how they behave in the wild.
 Males will usually seek out the females by calling to them from tree to tree.
 Many pet experts can help you determine the sex of your bird but the most accurate is a blood test that may cost up to $25 to perform.
-With larger birds this is a good idea so you will know what you are working with.
+With larger birds, this is a good idea so you will know what you are working with.